ens100/Learning-Clojure/README.md

 ## LearnInPublic

-I am using this repositoryas as a public record to track my progress and will be posting every day / every couple of days.
+I am using this repository as as a public record to track my progress and will be posting every day / every couple of days.

 Day(s) | Link | Comment
 ------------ | ------------- | -------------